justdataplease/justfunctions-bigquery/Readme.md

 How to deploy your own BigQuery Functions and create Airtable Documentation

-- Fill in env_sample with your airtable credentials and rename it to env.
+- Fill in env_sample with your airtable credentials and rename it to env
-- Fill in secrets.py with you bigquery project credentials.
+- Fill in secrets.py with you bigquery project credentials
-- Run deploy.py.
+- Run deploy.py